Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 isomerizations/cone-sec and 19.5 M cone isomerizations/cone-sec.
 These
 two numbers are ballpark consistent with Rodiek page 475 who gives 18.3
 and 15.9 for a monochromatic 540 [THz](THz) light (555 nm)].

+This paper
+  Burkhardt, D. A. "Light adaptation and photopigment
+  bleaching in cone photoreceptors in situ in the retina
+  of the turtle."
+Journal of Neuroscience 14.3 (1994):
+  1091-1105.
+provides a half bleach constant for turtle cones of 5.57 expressed
+in log10 R\*/um2/sec, which could with some work be converted to
+isomerizations/cone/sec for turtle cones.
+But it's not
+clear you want to use that number unless you are studying turtle.

 This routine will do the computation either on the basis of input in
 trolands or input in isomerization/cone-sec, using the appropirate